Here is a brief description of how I sand my bowls.

 After stationary sanding to finest grit I go to ScotchBrite.
 On a round bowl this is easy with the bowl spinning, but on a natural edge bowl you have to rub some parts by hand.
 Then I tried sticking some to a hook and loop disc and found it a great improvement.
 The soft foam 3" dia disc sold by The Sanding Glove mounted on a high speed Sioux 45 deg. angle head drill makes a fine final polisher for any kind of bowl.
 I start with 3M grey-green fine #7448, then go to the gold very fine #7745, and end up with the white ultra fine #7445 than buffs.
 This sequence almost polishes the bowl at the end, and can be effectively used to buff out blemishes and scratches later on.
 It seems to blend the Behlen's Salad Bowl Finish right over the offending area.
 For more aggressive buffing at the start use the maroon 7447, but it leaves visible scratches.

 When I have a batch of bowls that have dried and are ready to have the bottoms flattened and signed, that wonderfully sanded surface is all rough from raised grain and has to be re-sanded before the final coat of finish can go on.
 Even using the Makita with the softest foam and finest grit can leave swirl marks at this stage, and my arm would ache after doing a dozen bowls in a row.
 So I bought a DeWalt DW423 random orbital sander, removed the dust hood and cut it down to 4" dia.
-This is hook and loop, so I glued a foam/leather system to a worn piece of hook and loop paper, stuck it on, and put on a piece of worn 400 grit paper.
+This is hook and loop, so I glued a foam/leather system to a worn piece of hook and loop paper, stuck it on, and put on a piece 600 grit paper.
 This sander is easy on the forearm because you can hold it right behind the foam.
 It cuts the raised grain without leaving much of a sanding mark.
-With really worn 500 or 600 grit it practically polishes.
 Such a system may be good for various other uses.
 After the DeWalt hook grew weak I sanded it off and glued the foam directly to it.

 I use a stationary sander to flatten the bottom of bowls…..8" dia plywood disc glued to a pulley mounted to a vertical shaft, running at 1800 rpm.
 With 80 to 150 grit paper glued on it cuts the warped bottom flat.
 Those sanding marks are then removed with the flexible foam sanders.